History of Krishnanagar

-Krishnanagar town, placed besides the banks of Jalangi River, is situated at 23.4 degree North 88.5 degree East, with an average elevation of 14 metres (45 feet).
+The geographical location and the extension of this city is 23.4 degree North 88.5 degree East.
+The average elevation of the city is 14 metres (45 feet).
 The place got its name from Raja Krishnachandra, a great patron of art and craft.

 Tourism in Krishnanagar